 Benefits of being a contract worker

 Contract workers reap a lot of benefits.

-- Work-life balance: A great perk of being a contract worker is their ability to maintain a good work life balance.
-As contract workers generally get to set their own schedule they can work the hours that suit them and their lifestyle.
+- Work-life balance: A great perk of being a contract worker is maintaining a good work-life balance.
+As contract workers generally get to set their own schedule, they can work the hours that suit them and their lifestyle.

 - Being your own boss: Lots of people dream about being their own boss right?
 Being a contract worker comes with plenty of independence and job security as you are working for yourself and not relying on someone else.

 Benefits of hiring a contract worker